DIFFERENCE BETWEEN ANGEL INVESTMENT AND VENTURE CAPITAL

 2. Risk Level

-The investment made by Angel investors is highly risky, as they invest in the early stage of business or in start-ups; their investment is made by them only on the idea of the business.
+The investment made by Angel investors is highly risky, as they invest in the early stage of business or in start-ups; their investment is made based only on the idea of the business.
 Angel invests in a business in return for equity in the business (the portion of ownership).

 Whereas Venture capitalist investments are low risk as they invest in an ongoing business (established business) that shows high growth in the future.
 Ventures are a group of investors who pool their investment and invest in growing businesses.